Suraj-Chavan1/Project-Atlas/README.md

 1. **Why Azure Functions?**
    - We use Azure Functions for **serverless, event-driven automation** in our tool.
 This approach helps:
-      - Handle document processing
+      - Handle diverse type of  inputs and for processing them.
-      - User story generation
-      - Editing and prompting LLMs
       - Secure APIs with scalability and cost-efficiency
       - Integrate seamlessly with other Azure services